 Johnny's has grown from a fledgling business in a farmhouse attic to a national and international multichannel retailer, employing over 100 full-time and 50 seasonal employees.
 The company now regularly ships seed to growers and home gardeners across the United States, and regularly supplies seed to over 50 countries around the world.
 One major milestone in Johnny's history was the launch of its first website in the spring of 1995.
 Today, the Internet serves as a major platform for company business worldwide.

-In late 2002, the company relocated its headquarters to Winslow, Maine, and move precipitated by the desire to house the majority of Johnny's employees under one roof, as the company had previously been operating in three separate buildings.
+In late 2002, the company relocated its headquarters to Winslow, Maine, a move precipitated by the desire to house the majority of Johnny's employees under one roof, as the company had previously been operating in three separate buildings.
 Johnny's new home contained the administrative offices, the Sales and Marketing departments, a seed-testing laboratory, seed-packing facilities, and the Shipping and Receiving departments.
 While the growing Contact Center and administrative offices have since been moved to Fairfield, Maine, the Winslow facility continues to provide state-of-the art seed storage, important for maintaining top-quality seed germination.
 The Albion farm continues as the center of research and remains a working farm, with about 40 acres under cultivation.